Build strategy with actionable goals.Learn about OKRs

 What Must a Manager Do for a Successful Agile Transformation?

 Your organization is “going agile.”
-They’ve selected their framework, sent people to be trained, brought in coaches, and told leaders they need to become more “servant like” — hey, it’s a mindset, folks!
+They’ve selected their framework, sent people to be trained, brought in coaches, and told leaders they need to become more “servant-like” — hey, it’s a mindset, folks!
+Metrics of success have been hinted at but remain unclear.
 In this situation, what must management do for a successful agile transformation?

-The top of the org has done its part — set the north star (albeit an ambiguous one).
-The bottom has done its part — smilingly joined teams, embraced the practices, played the roles.
+The top of the organization has done its part — they’ve set the north star (albeit an ambiguous one) and laid out a high-level roadmap to guide the transformation.
+The bottom of the organization has also stepped up — smilingly joined teams, embraced practices like scrum, and eagerly started playing their roles.

 Management’s Difficulty in Agile Transformation

-What is a middle manager to do?
-You find yourself literally stuck in the middle, trying to juggle the conflicting demands from agile teams and senior leaders.
+What is a middle manager to do in the middle of an agile transformation?
+You find yourself literally stuck in the middle, juggling the conflicting demands of agile teams focused on continuous improvement and senior leaders expecting results aligned with strategic initiatives and a long-term roadmap.

-You make a decision one day, only to find out that you need to empower your teams!
-You delegate authority and then find yourself in the boss’s office as they throw up all over you about the failure that has just occurred.
+You make a decision one day, only to be told you need to empower your teams and let them take ownership.
+You delegate authority and allow your teams to self-organize, only to find yourself called into the boss’s office as they vent their frustrations about a failure that just occurred.
+It can feel like a no-win situation, straddling the line between fostering team autonomy and meeting leadership’s expectations for success.

-If your organization has selected a scaling framework, you may have been provided the illusion of a solution — shifting higher-level individuals into “agile” roles at the program or portfolio level while retaining the familiar sense of hierarchical structure.
+If your organization has opted for a scaling framework, it may seem like a solution has been put in place.
+Often this involves shifting higher-level individuals into “agile” roles at the program or portfolio level while maintaining a hierarchical structure that feels familiar.

 A Strategic Pause